msfmsf777/karaoke-helper-v3/README.md

 ### How to use Phase 2

 1. Run `npm run dev`.
-2. Open **歌曲庫** and click **新增歌曲**.
+2. Open **???** and click **????**.
-3. Pick an mp3/wav, choose 類型, fill in 標題 (and optionally 作者), then save.
+3. Pick an mp3/wav, choose ??, fill in ?? (and optionally ??), then save.
 4. The new song appears in the table; click its row to load it.
 Use the footer Play/Pause and seek bar to control playback.
 5. Stored files live under `<userData>/KHelperLive/songs/<id>/Original.ext` with the matching `meta.json`.

-## Phase 3 – Dual Output & Volumes
+## Phase 3 - Dual Output & Volumes

-- Dual output routing: the AudioEngine now mirrors playback to both logical roles (觀眾輸出/stream and 耳機輸出/monitor).
+- Dual output routing: the AudioEngine now mirrors playback to both logical roles (????/stream and ????/monitor).
-- Device selection: open the top-bar 設定 button to pick the 觀眾輸出裝置 and 耳機輸出裝置 (includes a 系統預設 option).
+- Device selection: open the top-bar ?? button to pick the ?????? and ?????? (includes a ???? option).
 Choices are remembered and re-applied on startup.
-- Per-output volume: footer sliders now drive 伴奏音量 → stream and 人聲音量 → headphone output gains.
+- Per-output volume: footer sliders now drive ???? ? stream and ???? ? headphone output gains.
 - Debug logging covers device enumeration, device selection, and per-output volume changes to verify routing.
 - Both outputs currently play the same audio.
 Multi-device routing relies on `setSinkId`; if unsupported, playback falls back to the default device without crashing.

+## Phase 4 - Separation Jobs & Processing List

+- Separation jobs: queuing system runs one 原曲 separation at a time; new requests are added to an in-memory queue.
+- Stub separation: copies `Original.ext` to `Instrumental.ext` and `Vocals.ext` in the song folder (same extension), ready to be replaced by a real Demucs/demucs.cpp pipeline later.
+- `audio_status` mapping shown in the UI: `original_only` → 未分離, `separation_pending` → 已排程, `separating` → 處理中, `separation_failed` → 失敗, `separated` → 已完成.
+- How to trigger: in **歌曲庫**, 原曲 rows with 未分離或失敗 show 「開始分離 / 重新分離」; clicking queues a job and updates the status.
+- How to monitor: click **處理中任務** on the top bar to open the processing list (song name, status, created/updated time, and error tooltip on failure).
+- Metadata persistence: `meta.json` now stores separation results (`instrumental_path`, `vocal_path`, `last_separation_error`) so statuses survive restarts; successful separation updates the paths and sets `audio_status` to `separated`.
+- Logging: job creation/start/finish/failure, stub separation input/output paths, and meta updates are logged in the main process console for debugging.